rchillyard/Flog/README.md

   of the current scope.

 # Version
-1.0.10 Added logger for iterator
+1.0.10 Added logger for iterator and made available for Scala 3.

 1.0.9 Issue #20: Alternative means of getting a Loggable when no explicit Loggable\[T] is available.